Complete the following workflow to distribute a release.

 (Optional) Retrieve a release’s distribution status.
 See Retrieving Distribution Status.

-resource to run an automated validation of a release’s metadata.
+Use the validate resource to run an automated validation of a release’s metadata.
 The validation process checks a

 release for various errors, some of which indicate there may be a problem and others which must be corrected before